Derby della Madonnina: History

 In the 1960s, the Milan derby saw two big stars of Italian football come face-to-face.
 One of the most representative players of Inter was Sandro Mazzola, the son of former Torino player Valentino Mazzola who, along with most of his Torino teammates, died in the 1949 Superga air disaster after dominating Serie A for four seasons.
 His Milan counterpart was Gianni Rivera, nicknamed "Golden Boy" for his talent.
-This era saw brilliant derby matches and an increasing rivalry: while Milan won the European Cup in 1962–63, Inter followed with back-to-back success in the following years.
+This era saw brilliant derby matches and an increasing rivalry: while Milan won the European Cup in 1962–63, Inter with one of the best teams in Italian football history followed with back-to-back success in 1964 and 1965 and with two consecutive Intercontinetal Cup win and with others two European Cup finals played in 1967 and 1972.
 Milan again won the title in 1968–69.
 During this successful period for both teams, Milan were coached by Nereo Rocco and Inter by Helenio Herrera, both coaching many notable players.
-The rivalry continued on the Italian national team, where two players from their respective clubs would often not play together, with one usually being substituted by the other at half-time.
+The rivalry continued on the Italy national team, where two players from their respective clubs would often not play together, with one usually being substituted by the other at half-time.
 Rivera ended up losing the starting line-up to Mazzola in the 1970 final against Brazil, in which Italy was defeated 1–4 by the South Americans.
 He would later enter in the 84th minute after Italy were already far behind.

+The derby did not take place in 1980-1981 and 1982-1983 in Serie A, due to AC Milan's double relegation to Serie B.

 Arguably Milan's greatest-ever era took place during the late 1980s and had extended through to the mid-2000s.
 Often hailed as the greatest-ever Milan side, the team stemming from the 1989 European champions managed by Arrigo Sacchi, contained legendary Milan players, Marco van Basten, Ruud Gullit, Frank Rijkaard and Paolo Maldini, amongst others.
-Milan's dominance, both domestically and internationally, had seen them capture four league titles and three European Cups (finishing runners-up two additional times) between 1989 and 1996.
-During this time, Inter had gone on to finish runners-up in the 1992–93 season (behind Milan) and won two UEFA Cups.
+Milan's dominance, both domestically and internationally, had seen them capture four league titles and three European Cups (finishing runners-up two additional times) between 1989 and 1998.
+During this time, Inter win 1988–89 Serie A title with an all-time record points in Serie A history with 18 teams under Giovanni Trapattoni and with great players like Lothar Matthäus and Andreas Brehme (with Milan ending only third), and also Inter had gone on to finish runners-up in the 1992–93 season (behind Milan) and in a controversial 1997–98 season (with Milan that ended 10th) and won three UEFA Cups out of four finals played.